Sarani1612/sara-sews/README.md

     + the carousel worked as intended on all screen sizes.
 The photos were the same size and the right size for each screen type, and they circulated automatically.
 The back and forward arrows and the indicators at the bottom also worked.
 + **Images**
     + gallery images and the image on the About page all looked as intended and had the right size on all screens.
-    + At first, there was a problem with the images loading very slowly the first time the page was openend.
+    + at first, there was a problem with the images loading very slowly the first time the page was openend.
 I used [BeFunky](https://www.befunky.com/create/) to resize the images which helped improve the loading time.\
     However, there is still room for improvement here, but I preferred to keep it as is rather than end up with photos of too low quality.
 The issue could be resolved with some JavaScript, for example [lazy loading](https://imagekit.io/blog/lazy-loading-images-complete-guide/).
 + **Contact form**
     + the contact form showed up as intended on all screen sizes.